-Colors created combining two primary colors are known as secondary colors.
+Colors created by combining two primary colors are known as secondary colors.
 The nature of primary and secondary colors varies depending on the color system used, particularly whether the colors used are light, pigment, or paint.
 Due to the differences in primary colors, each of these systems has a different secondary color.
-Secondary colors, regardless of the differences between different types of color, are always created in the same way: combining two primary colors.
+Secondary colors, regardless of the differences between different types of color, are always created in the same way: by combining two primary colors.

 It’s critical to establish the medium in which the color is being used when discussing colors, whether primary or secondary.
 There are two basic types of color systems: additive color systems and subtractive color systems.
 Additive colors are colored forms of light in which different colors of light are combined, or added, to create new colors.
-Color is created absorbing, or subtracting, certain wavelengths of light and reflecting other wavelengths to create the appearance of certain colors in subtractive systems.
+Color is created by absorbing, or subtracting, certain wavelengths of light and reflecting other wavelengths to create the appearance of certain colors in subtractive systems.

 The three primary colors in an additive system, such as colored light from a monitor or projector, are red, blue, and green.
 Magenta, yellow, and cyan are the three secondary hues, which are combinations of red and blue, yellow and red and green, and cyan and blue and green, respectively.
 White light is created when all three primary colors of light are combined.